ytmous/ytmous/README.md

 </div>

 ### Search, Click, and watch
 ytmous is a lightweight, and Anonymous Youtube Proxy.
+Designed for device with limited resource.

-### Zero Trackers & Ads
+### There's no tracker and ads
-We give you a very simple Watching interface, without ANY of Trackers, or Ads included
+Only a simple webpage, ready for you to watch some videos in a second

-### Zero Javascript
+### No JavaScript in frontend
-ytmous frontend has zero JavaScript.
-Only CSS3 power can do the job of Search button!
+There's no JavaScript in frontend, ever.
+Most pages were rendered in server (backend).

-### 100% Open source
+### Completely open source
 ytmous is licensed under BSD 3 Clause and it's code is free to view.
 You can also host it in your own.

 ## Server Requirement